gardatech/bugbane/README.md

 As a result, multiple fuzzer instances start running in a tmux session.<br>
 The bb-fuzz tool will periodically print run statistics of the fuzzer until it detects the occurrence of a stop condition, in this case, until the duration of 1800 seconds (30 minutes) has passed.<br>
 Then the tool saves fuzzer screen dumps (text representations) to the /fuzz/screens directory.
 The dumps are for the bb-report or bb-screenshot tools to create screenshots from in the next stages.<br>
-**Warning: after saving the dumps ALL afl-fuzz and tmux processes in the whole operating system are terminated.**<br>

 <details>
 <summary>Details on how bb-fuzz works</summary>